What we do

 Community Support Network

 The Collective offers care, connection and practical support for leaders and volunteers – helping prevent isolation and burnout so community leadership stays strong for the long haul.
-We also provide an umbrella for informal groups that need one, as well as sharing our own resources and expertise to support their work – like our wellbeing workshops and Caring for the Carers.
+We also provide an umbrella for informal groups that need one, as well as sharing our tools and expertise to support their work – like our wellbeing workshops and Caring for the Carers.
 We also provide a platform for people to share their Stories of Hope online, shining a light on local heroes making change happen every day.

 Manaaki: